Ethyl Alcohol: Science of Solvents & Booze

 This natural, biological process involves the conversion of sugars into alcohol and carbon dioxide by yeasts, primarily Saccharomyces cerevisiae.
 The fermentation process is vital in the production of beer, wine, and spirits.

-In alchemy, with process based on those of nature, fermentation is a process of change or transformation.
-Fermentation is one of the earliest alchemical experiments, going back to c.
-8000 BCE when people first make honey mead, based on process in abandoned bee hives.
+In alchemy, with processes based on those of nature, fermentation is a process of change or transformation.
+Intentional fermentation for booze goes back to c.
+8000 BCE when people first make honey mead, based on observations of its natural formation in abandoned bee hives.

 Fermentation Process